uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/covid-19.md

 If you have another question, not covered here, please [get in touch](#talk-to-us).

-We have been working closely across government to [develop guidance on COVID-19](https://www.gov.uk/government/publications/coronavirus-covid-19-initial-teacher-training-itt) and its impact on Initial Teacher Training, and [the amended ITT criteria](https://www.gov.uk/government/publications/initial-teacher-training-criteria).
+We have been working closely across government to [develop guidance on COVID-19](https://www.gov.uk/government/publications/coronavirus-covid-19-initial-teacher-training-itt) and its impact on Initial Teacher Training, [the amended ITT criteria](https://www.gov.uk/government/publications/initial-teacher-training-criteria) and [assessment for QTS](https://www.gov.uk/government/publications/coronavirus-covid-19-initial-teacher-training-itt/coronavirus-covid-19-initial-teacher-training-itt#legal-reqs).